spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

     :ref:`calwebb_spec2 <calwebb_spec2>` pipeline is to produce ``band`` cubes).
     If in addition, if channel, band, grating, or filter are also set, then only the data set by those parameters will be combined into an "uber" cube.
-    If the `output_type=multi` 	option is used with  NIRSPec prism data when running the cube_build step standalone, then  the output IFU cubes will have a non-linear wavelength plane.
+    If the `output_type=multi` 	option is used with  NIRSPec prism data, then the output IFU cubes will have a non-linear wavelength plane.

 The following arguments control the size and sampling characteristics of the output IFU cube.